-- 2.11.1.
-The academy will only withdraw an offer of a place if: - The place was offered in error - Acceptance of the place was not received in a reasonable period of time - The offer was obtained through a fraudulent or intentionally misleading application (the academy may request evidence to ensure the child meets the admissions criteria) if the offer is withdrawn on the basis of misleading information the application will be considered afresh and a right of appeal offered if an offer is refused - 2.11.2.
+- 2.10.1.
+The academy will only withdraw an offer of a place if: - The place was offered in error - Acceptance of the place was not received in a reasonable period of time - The offer was obtained through a fraudulent or intentionally misleading application (the academy may request evidence to ensure the child meets the admissions criteria) if the offer is withdrawn on the basis of misleading information the application will be considered afresh and a right of appeal offered if an offer is refused - 2.10.2.
 The academy will not withdraw the place if the student has started at the academy unless the place was obtained fraudulently.
-If this is the case, then the academy will decide whether to withdraw the place based on the circumstances, including the length of time the child has been at the academy.
+If this is the case, then the academy will decide whether to withdraw the place based on the circumstances including the length of time the child has been at the academy.

-2.12.
+2.11.
 Determining arrangements and consultation

-- 2.12.1.
-Admissions arrangements will be determined annually by the academy's local governing body (LGB), this will happen even if there are no changes from previous years and a consultation is not required. - 2.12.2.
-If the academy changes any significant aspect of the admissions procedure, then the OAT Board will be informed prior to making changes and prior to the beginning of the consultation process.
-Any significant changes proposed by the academy must be approved by the OAT Board. - 2.12.3.
+- 2.11.1.
+Admissions arrangements will be determined annually by the academy local governing body, this will happen even if there are no changes from previous years and a consultation is not required. - 2.11.2.
+If the academy changes any significant aspect of the admissions procedure, then OAT will be informed prior to making changes and prior to the beginning of the consultation process.
+Any significant changes proposed by the academy must be approved by OAT. - 2.11.3.
 The academy will consult on admissions arrangements when changes to the academy's arrangements are proposed (no consultation is required for an increase in PAN or changes to ensure compliance with the admissions regulations).
-Where the admission arrangements have not changed from the previous year, there is no requirement to consult, subject to the requirement that we must consult on our admission arrangements at least once every seven years, even if there have been no changes during that period. - 2.12.4.
+Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that we must consult on our admission arrangements at least once every seven years, even if there have been no changes during that period. - 2.11.4.
 The academy will publish any consultation for admissions on its website and notify appropriate stakeholders.
-If there are any substantive responses to the academy's consultation, then these will be sent to the OAT Board.
-Any subsequent changes will be made in consultation with the OAT Board. - 2.12.5.
+If there are any substantive responses to the academy's consultation, then these will be sent to OAT.
+Any subsequent changes will be made in consultation with OAT. - 2.11.5.
 Once the academy's admissions arrangements have been determined it will notify the appropriate bodies and publish a copy of the determined arrangements on its website.

-2.13.
+2.12.
 Admission of children outside their normal age group